Château Quintus is a true haven

 Fauna and flora

-The recent inventory of the profusion of auxiliary fauna and flora of the property, carried out with the assistance of a doctor of entomology and landscape ecology, reveals a rare abundance of species: 800 types of auxiliary fauna gathered, divided into 200 different species and 80 varieties of wild flower were counted at the estate.
-Among these auxiliaries are birds such as black-capped chickadees, but also bats and of course insects, which are predators for the different parasites in the vineyard.
+The recent inventory of the profusion of auxiliary fauna and flora of the property, carried out with the assistance of a doctor of entomology and landscape ecology, reveals a rare abundance of species: 800 types of auxiliary fauna gathered, divided into 200 different species and 80 varieties of wild flowers were counted at the estate.
+Among these auxiliaries are birds such as black-capped chickadees, but also bats and, of course, insects, which are predators for the different parasites in the vineyard.
 They thrive in the vine foliage but also in the hedgerows, woods and inter-row flora.

-To supplement these natural assets and enrich this breeding ground of biodiversity, the vineyard workers sow wild flowers on fallow land on the escarpments of the hillside slope and in plots where vines are uprooted.
+In order to enhance the natural biodiversity of the area, the vineyard workers sow wild flowers on fallow land in the escarpments of the hillside slope, as well as in plots where vines have been uprooted.
+This not only supplements the existing natural assets but also enriches the breeding ground for diverse flora and fauna.
 Grass cutting, scything and mechanical work on the soils are all kept to a minimum.
 They also plant hedgerows of local varieties, creating ecological corridors in the less wooded areas.
 More than fifteen nesting boxes and bug hotels are installed at the property to provide shelters and overwintering habitats.
-In the same logic of biodiversity preservation, since 2017 insecticides are no longer used at the estate.
+In the same logic of biodiversity preservation, since 2017, insecticides are no longer used at the estate.